katakampranav/Hospital-Appointment-Scheduler-using-Alexa/README.md

 1. **Skill Launch**: Users can invoke the skill by saying "Alexa, open Hospital Appointment Scheduler."

-2. **New Patient**: New patients can provide their information during the registration process.
+2. **New Patient**: New patients can provide their information during the registration process and store them in DynamoDB.
 The skill will send a verification email to the provided email address.

 3. **Verification**: New patients need to verify their email by following the instructions in the verification email.